guybedford/require-less/README.md

 require-less
 ===========

+**Note: This project is not currently actively supported and is seeking a maintainer.**

 Optimizable LESS requiring with RequireJS

 Based on the ideas from [require-css module](https://github.com/guybedford/require-css), read the documentation there for further usage instructions.